Snitkin-Lab-Umich/snpkit/README.md

 # SNPKIT - Microbial Variant Calling and Diagnostics toolkit.

 ## Fork Notice:

 This repository is the actively maintained version of the snpkit pipeline, originally forked from [https://github.com/alipirani88/snpkit.wiki.git](https://github.com/alipirani88/snpkit/) on 12/30/2024 by Kyle Gontjes.
 Please use this repository instead of the original.

 This version will be maintained until the Snakemake implementation of snpkit (https://github.com/Snitkin-Lab-Umich/snpkit-smk) is complete.

 ## Description

 SNPKIT is a variant detection workflow that can be easily deployed for infectious disease outbreak investigations and other clinical microbiology projects.
-The workflow takes Illumina fastq reads and annotated reference genome as input, calls variants using SAMTOOLS, GATK and Freebayes, generates an annotated SNP/Indel matrix for variants diagnostics and visualizations and a phylogenetic tree based on the curated/filtered variants.
+The workflow takes Illumina fastq reads and an annotated reference genome as input, calls variants using SAMTOOLS, GATK, and Freebayes, and generates an annotated SNP/Indel matrix for variant diagnostics and visualizations.

-## Phylogenetics
-While this pipeline has steps to generate a gubbins recombination-filtered phylogenetic tree, we suggest building phylogenetic trees using our updated phylogenetics pipeline: https://github.com/Snitkin-Lab-Umich/phylokit.
+While this pipeline has downstream scripts to generate a Gubbins recombination-filtered phylogenetic tree using the identified variants, we suggest that phylogenetic trees are reconstructed using our updated phylogenetics pipeline: https://github.com/Snitkin-Lab-Umich/phylokit.

 ## Contents